solana-labs/solana/book/src/implemented-proposals/leader-validator-transition.md

 # Leader-to-Validator Transition

-A fullnode typically operates as a validator.
-If, however, a staker delegates its stake to a fullnode, it will occasionally be selected as a _slot leader_.
-As a slot leader, the fullnode is responsible for producing blocks during an assigned _slot_.
+A validator typically spends its time validating blocks.
+If, however, a staker delegates its stake to a validator, it will occasionally be selected as a _slot leader_.
+As a slot leader, the validator is responsible for producing blocks during an assigned _slot_.
 A slot has a duration of some number of preconfigured _ticks_.
 The duration of those ticks are estimated with a _PoH Recorder_ described later in this document.

 ## BankFork